mallowtechdev/activejob-web/README.md

   end
 end
 ```
-If the condition specified in the `allow_admin_access?` returns `true` the current user can able to edit the jobs
+If the condition specified in the `allow_admin_access?` returns `true` the current user can able to edit the jobs.

 ### 3. Route customization
 In Activejob Web, you have the flexibility to customize routes based on specific user requirements.
 By default, every user is allowed to edit jobs, but you can customize the routes to be accessible only by specific users.